jschnab/h1b_stats/README.md

 The purpose of the script `h1b_stats.py` is to process H1B visa application data contained in a semicolon-separated file and provide the top occupations and states for certified applications.

-There are several problems to overcome to achieve the purpose mentioned above.
-First, the data need to be read and loaded in a standard Python data structure.
+There are several problems to overcome to achieve this.
+First, the data need to be read.
 Then, we have to filter the data to find the values associated with occupation and state, and count corresponding certified applications.
 During these steps, one important problem is the inconsistency of column names between files corresponding to different years.
 After this, the count data need to be sorted in a decreasing fashion for the number of application, but in increasing alphabetical order in case there are ties between occupations.
 Finally, the data need to be written to a text file.
 All of this needs to be achieved without the help of non-standard modules such as `pandas`.

 # Approach